Fuad-31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ./6-create_local_variable: this script  creates a new local variable ./7-create_global_variable: this script creates a new global variable ./8-true_knowledge: this script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
+./9-divide_and_rule: this script  prints the result of POWER divided by DIVIDE, followed by a new line.